 1) First, please open and read these Wedding Music guidelines (if you're having trouble opening the document, the guidelines are below).

-2) Second, visit this Music Planning Website for your Wedding (includes audio of music options)
+2) Second, please open and read this Approved Music List for your Wedding

 Music Guidelines for Wedding Liturgies for the Diocese of Venice Florida

 The following guidelines have been developed by the Music Sub-commission of the Diocesan Liturgical Commission.
 They are set forth to help all ministers who work with the preparation and celebration of wedding liturgies in parishes of the Diocese of Venice.
 These guidelines offer guidance and uniformity regarding music, which is integral to all Catholic liturgies.

 Among the many signs and symbols used by the Church to celebrate its faith, music is of preeminent importance.
 As sacred song united to words it forms an integral part of the solemn liturgy.
 Yet the function of music is ministerial; it must serve and never dominate.
 Music should assist the assembled believers to express and share the gift of faith that is within them and to nourish and strengthen their interior commitment of faith.
 It should heighten the texts so that they speak more fully and more effectively.
 The quality of joy and enthusiasm which music adds to community worship cannot be gained in any other way.
 It imparts a sense of unity to the congregation and sets the appropriate tone for a particular celebration.
 (Music in Catholic Worship #23)